Scottish Rite vs York Rite: A Comparison

 Royal Arch Masonry

-In the Mark Master degree, the candidate is taken back and represents a Fellow Craft during the construction of the Temple whose work is not appreciated at first, but later become the "chief stone" required to complete the Temple as seen in the Most Excellent Master degree.
+In the Mark Master degree, the candidate is taken back and represents a Fellow Craft during the construction of the Temple whose work is not appreciated at first, but later becomes the "chief stone" required to complete the Temple as seen in the Most Excellent Master degree.
 The candidate is instructed on many valuable lessons such as charity and honesty.
 The candidate is also taught to distinguish his work with a "mark" (an extremely old practice) and how to properly receive his wages which were previously discussed in the Fellow Craft degree.
 This degree is considered to be the bridge between Operative and Speculative Masonry.

 The degree of Past Master is conferred due to the ancient tradition that only Past Masters of the Blue Lodge could be exalted to the degree of Royal Arch Mason.
 This degree doesn’t confer any rank or title, and for those who have not sat as Master of their Lodge, this degree is considered a “virtual” degree.
-This degree teaches lessons important to being Worshipful Master particularly those of justice and harmony.
+This degree teaches lessons important to being a Worshipful Master particularly those of justice and harmony.

-The ceremony of the Most Excellent Master degree is a spectacular and unique degree as it is the only degree which brings to the candidate's attention the completion and the ceremonial dedication of the Temple.
+The ceremony of the Most Excellent Master degree is a spectacular and unique degree as it is the only degree that brings to the candidate's attention the completion and the ceremonial dedication of the Temple.
 This degree emphasizes the importance of reverence.
-This degree compliments the degrees of Fellow Craft, Mark Master, and Master Mason, and completes the symbolic lessons introduced in each of those degrees in reference to the allegorical reference to building yourself as our operative ancestors built King Solomon's Temple.
+This degree complements the degrees of Fellow Craft, Mark Master, and Master Mason, and completes the symbolic lessons introduced in each of those degrees in reference to the allegorical reference to building yourself as our operative ancestors built King Solomon's Temple.

 Going through the Royal Arch Mason degree you follow the tale of the Jews return from Babylonian captivity to Jerusalem and are ascending the summit of the original degrees of Craft Masonry.
 As a candidate, led by a guide, you return to Jerusalem to find it in ruins, but you are informed that the Jews have been permitted to rebuild the city and the Temple.
 It is during the rebuilding that True Master Masons Word is discovered as promised in the Master Mason degree.
 This degree teaches lessons of service, undaunted fortitude, fervency, zeal, and the triumph of Truth over all forms of ignorance and tyranny.

 The degree of Royal Master is split into 2 sections.
 The first section gives a dramatic understanding of the mindset of our Ancient and Operative Grand Master Hiram Abiff.
 In my opinion, this is one of the most beautiful and impressive monologues within Freemasonry.
 The second section comes to us just after the Tragedy of the Third Degree and demonstrates the great loss felt by the other two Grand Masters of Ancient Craft Masonry.
 This degree teaches lessons of patience, fortitude, and integrity.
-This degree compliments a portion of the Royal Arch degree.
+This degree complements a portion of the Royal Arch degree.

 The degree of Select Master takes reference from the Secret Vault discovered in the Royal Arch degree and concerns itself with how it was created.
 The Secret Vault was created by the three Grand Masters and connects the events and myths surrounding the loss and hope of the future discovery of the Master's Word through the deposition of the Grand Master's secrets.
 The lessons of this degree are devotion, zeal, and overlooking the failings of those who through ignorance or curiosity may often overstep the bounds of propriety.
-This degree compliments the Royal Arch and Royal Master degrees.
+This degree complements the Royal Arch and Royal Master degrees.

 A candidate of the Illustrious Order of the Red Cross is a transitional degree that bridges Royal Arch Masonry to Chivalric Masonry.
 The lessons taught to encourage the constant search for Truth and emphasize the importance of Liberty and Justice with a right to worship Deity under whatever name he may be called.